turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Self Reflect:  What feelings come up for you when thinking about negotiating your next offer?
 What was something that you found helpful from this lesson in regards to negotiation?
 * Evaluating the entirety of an offer is a best practice.
 What benefits are important to you?
 List a few in a negotiation document.
 * What parts of negotiating the offer raises questions for you?

-Make a list now and during week 1 a negotiation survey will be provided to capture those questions before the live session.
+### Make a list of these questions now and during week 1 a negotiation survey will be provided to capture those questions before the workshop session.